cuplv/jCupid/README.md

 ```

 #### Configuring
 After the source code is obtained we need to configure the build.
 For building OpenJDK8 we will need a version of JDK7 that is Update 7 or newer.
 You can go [here](http://www.oracle.com/technetwork/java/javase/downloads/index.html) to obtain JDK 7.
+It is also necessary that the JDK 7 be accessible through your `PATH`.
+If that is not desirable or not an option then the following configure call will need an additional flag: `--with-boot-jdk=`*path*, where *path* is the path to your JDK 7.

 Now we can configure: